Oakland Unified School District: 2023 union strike

 In May 2023, members of the Oakland Education Association union went on strike again citing pay and social issues as the reasons.
 On May 15, the union announced they had reached another deal with the district.

 Lead contamination in Oakland public schools

 In 2024, Oakland Unified discovered dangerous levels of lead contamination in the drinking water at most of its schools.
 The detection of the lead contamination was not immediately communicated to the public.
 The highest rates of lead contamination were found at Lincoln Elementary, Crocker Highlands Elementary, Cleveland Elementary, and Edna Brewer Middle School.
 At Crocker Highlands Elementary, lead contamination exceeding thresholds was found in 50% of the water fixtures, with the highest level of contamination detected being 440 parts per billion.
-As of October 2025, the water at OUSD schools, including Crocker Elementary, continued to test at unsafe levels and has not yet to be remediated.
 The EPA has set the maximum contaminant level goal for lead in drinking water at zero because lead is a toxic metal that can be harmful to human health even at low exposure levels.
 Lead is persistent, and it can bioaccumulate in the body over time.